-ITaP will go to every effort to provide a broadly useful set of popular software packages for research cluster users.
-However, many domain-specific packages that may only be of use to single users or small groups of users are beyond the capacity of research computing staff to fully maintain and support.
+RCAC will go to every reasonable effort to provide a broadly useful set of popular software packages for research cluster users.
+However, many domain-specific packages that may only be of use to single users or small groups of users are beyond the capacity of staff to fully maintain and support.
 Please consider the following if you require software that is not available via the module command:

-- If your lab is the only user of a software package, ITaP staff may recommend that you install your software privately, either in your home directory or in your lab's Research Data Depot space.
-If you need help installing software, research computing support staff may be able to provide limited help.
+- If your lab is the only user of a software package, RCAC staff may recommend that you install your software privately, either in your home directory or in your lab's Research Data Depot space.
+If you need help installing software, support staff may be able to provide limited help.

 - Python modules that are available through the Anaconda distribution will be installed through it.
-ITaP staff may recommend you install other Python modules privately.
+RCAC staff may recommend you install other Python modules privately.

-- If required libraries or basic utilties are available from the operating system vendor (libpng, GTK, gzip, etc) they may be installed upon request using the Red Hat package manager.
+- If required libraries or basic utilities are available from the operating system vendor (libpng, GTK, gzip, etc) they may be installed upon request using the Red Hat package manager.

-If you're not sure how your software request should be handled or need help installing software please contact us at email@example.com.
+If you're not sure how your software request should be handled or need help installing software please contact us.

 $ module avail gcc